 - Road Trip Adventures Around the World

-- Ten Reasons to Plan a Family Holiday in Sicily
+- A Family Holiday in Sicily

 2. Plan Ahead

 Figure out how you are going to achieve this trip.
 What would be the best time of year to go?
 Do you need to save money?
 Where will you stay?
 Do you need a rental car?
 Should you apply for a credit card to get you there with miles/points?
 Regardless of the answers to these questions, the key is to have a plan.
 That way it helps you organize the trip better, and very likely, save money.
 Finding cheap rentals cars is always a great way to start!